simplicitesoftware/documentation/docs/documentation/devops/code-quality.md

 ------------------

 In this case the Simplicité module is considered as a **Java module** by Sonarqube&reg;.
-As of **Version 4.0.P22** this is straightforward as the Git repository of the Simplicit&eacute; module is structured as an Apache Maven&reg; project which is directly managed by Sonarqube&reg;.
+As of **Version 4.0.P22** this is straightforward as the Git repository of the Simplicité module is structured as an Apache Maven&reg; project which is directly managed by Sonarqube&reg;.

 ### Prerequisites